 - The Rotunda is home for the college's services, professional programs, institutes, and college administration.

 - The Commons is a 3,500 square-foot central atrium providing students with study space, Internet access, and areas for group meetings.
 Convocations, guest speakers, alumni functions, and other events that bring together students, faculty, and friends as a community will be held in the atrium.

 - The Auditorium seats 300 students and guests for conferences, guest lecturers, and student symposia.

-- Community Coffee offers coffee and light fare to students and faculty throughout the day.
+- The Cafe offers coffee and light fare to students and faculty throughout the day.

 - The Dining Room provides a professional area for meals and snacks and a dining area for the Executive and Professional MBA programs, Executive Education, and special events.

 - The Undergraduate Wing, arranged in eight pavilions, houses classrooms for undergraduate courses and faculty offices for the three academic departments.

 - The Graduate Wing, arranged in eight pavilions, houses classrooms for graduate courses and faculty offices for three departments.

 - The two wings include 22 radial and case-style tiered classrooms designed for discussion and learning and equipped with the latest in audio-visual equipment and 15 smaller rooms for seminars and breakouts.